gkiselov/gkiselov.github.io/_posts/2022-08-22-bush-amp2025-tube-preamp-modification.md

 ## Power supply with delay

 Tubes requires some time to heat to start working properly.
 For 6J1 tubes I measured around 10 sec.
 The original schematic (Fig. 3) has time delay and filtering on + rail and - rail.
-Left part of schematic has voltage multiplier, which I am not going to use, because the amp already has positive and negative rails with 37.5V.
+Left part of schematic has voltage multiplier, which I am not using, because the amp already has positive and negative rails with 37.5V.
 So, I build only from C2 and C6 right, ignoring left part.
 From C3 and C7 depends the delay time.
 With this schematic I achieved around 10 sec. delay till full power.
 With this part I resolved the second problem from the list above.
 In this way there is no scratching sound on speakers, when I turn the power amp on.
 The source power for this board comes from marked on Fig. 4 Power +37.5V, GND and -37.5V.

 ## Audio input / output / ground